-- 5.37 Exceptionally, it may be acceptable to install a new first floor finish, or even an entire load-bearing floor structure, above an old one of inadequate strength, so that the integrity of the original is preserved as seen from the rooms below.
+- 5.35 Historic timbers should be retained, and repaired if necessary and practicable.
+Adapting, relocating or removing historic structural timbers trusses, purlins, posts, beams, etc. will be inappropriate in most circumstances. - 5.36 Historic floor surfaces on both ground floor and upper floors will often be of interest and should be retained where significant.
+These may include stone flags, stone and/or timber setts, limestone pitchings, quarry tiles, original timber floorboards and sometimes original gypsum and lime plaster floors (the latter mainly to upper floors or lofts). - 5.37 Exceptionally, it may be acceptable to install a new first floor finish, or even an entire loadbearing floor structure, above an old one of inadequate strength, so that the integrity of the original is preserved as seen from the rooms below.
 In such cases, a useful service void can sometimes be created.
 However, this will be less suitable where upper storeys have sensitive interiors or restricted headroom. - 5.38 Additional care is needed on lower floors to ensure that the structural stability of the foundations, and any archaeological interest below the finished surface are not adversely affected by proposed works.
 Lifting and re-laying historic ground floor surfaces in order to install a damp proof membrane, radon barriers, insulation or underfloor heating may be acceptable, but will depend on the extent of excavation and the impact on potential archaeological deposits.
 Care should be taken to reinstate historic floors exactly as they were before they were lifted.

-A well revealed underneath below the flagstone floor inside a building (© Wessex Archaeology and courtesy of Mr and Mrs Chapman)
+A well revealed below the flagstone floor inside a building. (© Wessex Archaeology and courtesy of Mr and Mrs Chapman)